 If you are currently in proceedings in Immigration Court (that is, if you have been served with Form I-221, Order to Show Cause and Notice of Hearing; Form I-122, Notice to Applicant for Admission Detained for Hearing Before Immigration Judge; Form I-862, Notice to Appear; or Form I-863, Notice of Referral to Immigration Judge), you are required to file your Form I-589 with the Immigration Court having jurisdiction over your case.

-At the master calendar hearing, counsel for DHS will provide you with instructions for providing biometric and biographical information to USCIS that you must follow.
+If you are in removal proceedings, counsel for DHS will provide you with instructions for biometrics collection.
 These instructions may also be obtained at www.uscis.gov/laws/immigration-benefits-eoir-removal-proceedings.
-The following paragraphs describe the instructions that you will have to follow.